Fishing Tackle Insurance, Are You Covered?

 Does Fishing Gear Insurance Cover Worldwide?

 Yes, you can get a policy that covers fishing in countries outside of your own.
-Usually these cover between 30 days up to a maximum of 90 days per year in a foreign country.
+Usually, these cover 30 days upwards to a maximum of 90 days per year in most foreign countries.

 Is My Fishing Gear Insured If Stolen From My Vehicle?

 You can only claim from fishing insurance companies for theft from a car if it is lost whilst traveling to and from your fishing location.
-When you have parked there is no coverage for theft.
+When you have the vehicle parked, there is no coverage for theft.

 Are My Fishing Clothes Insured?

 Yes, most insurance covers even your fishing clothes and other apparel.
-But remember that any expensive items should be itemized and your receipts kept whenever there is a claim.
+But remember that any expensive items should be itemized and your receipts kept whenever a claim occurs.

 Final Thoughts

 We all love our fishing gear.
 It’s what brings many of us an extreme amount of joy.
-The last thing we want to happen is to lose it, damage it, or have it stolen.
+The last thing we want to happen is to lose, damage, or have it stolen.

-I hope this article was informative and helpful, please check out some of my other in-depth articles on fishing rods, and all types of reels here!
+I hope this article was informative and helpful, please check out some of my other in-depth articles on fishing rods, and all types of reels covering freshwater, saltwater, and fly fishing options.

 Steve Fitzjohn